 Keep your fingers crossed that next year’s Faire will be back to in-person creating.
 Check their website for more information (https://eastbay.makerfaire.

 MKGSFBA had a booth at one of the most well-attended conferences for knitters, the Vogue Knitting LIVE!
 San Francisco.
 This event is similar to Stitches — lots and lots of yarn folk — but it is strictly for knitters.
 Classes, wares, friends.
 An excellent opportunity to learn and create.
 According to their website, 2023 dates will be announced soon.

 South Bay Machine Knitting

-Find out about the next meeting of the South Bay Machine Knitting Meetup Group
+To find out about the next meeting check the South Bay Machine Knitting Meetup Group

 Our membership is our most valuable asset.
 Many of our members have their own machine knitting or yarn inspired businesses.
 Here are the sites of a few of our members.